salernoelia/kugel/README.md

 ![Demo](./assets/demo.png)

-A fast, minimalist mood board for the desktop.
+A fast, minimalist white-board for the desktop.
 Drop images, sketch, drag things around, and lay out ideas on an infinite canvas.
 Built in Rust with egui and Skia.

+## Why?

+- Speed
+- File-based
+- Desktop

 ## Features